 The cliffs in the area show exposed layers of rock, creating a natural, graffiti-like appearance.
 Be prepared to spend more time here than you’d expect.
 Tunnel Beach is a truly amazing area.

 To get there, drive up through Corstorphine and continue out on Blackhead Road.
-There will be a signposted left turn as you approach.
-Another option is to take the Corstorphine bus, then walk roughly half an hour to the top of the track.
+There’s a signposted left turn as you approach the access to the beach.